elchs/LetoDBf/Readme.txt

       ./letodb reload               ( Linux )

+      3.2  Run as Windows service

- For use as "Windows service" server must be compiled with __WIN_SERVICE__ flag, see 2.
+ For use as "Windows service" server must be compiled as Windows service, see 2.1 To install LetoDbf as service, run letodb with 'install' parameter:

- The executable: "letodb.exe" and the config file "letodb.ini" must be copied into a directory, which is searched by Windows search path.
-This can be e.g. the "bin" directory of Harbour.
- To install and uninstall service, you need to be a user with administrative privileges.

- To install service, run letodb with 'install' parameter:
       letodb.exe install
  Verify letodbf.log for that the service was successful installed.
- With next Windows start, LetoDBf server shell be active, look again into log file.
+ With next Windows start, or after manually in the service management, LetoDBf server shell be active.
+Look again into log file.

- To start and stop LetoDBf service manually, run your Windows service manager.
- Search in the web, how to find the service manager in your Windows version.

- To uninstall service, run letodb with 'uninstall' parameter:
+ To deinstall service, run letodb with 'uninstall' parameter:
       letodb.exe uninstall
  and restart your Windows server.